kkuchta/chess_problem/readme.md

 So, Backwards is linear: it requires one traversal of each square to build the EVs (O(n)), then a single run of the correct path (O(sqr(n)).
 Brute Force is exponentialish.
 I decided to graph it for fun:

 ![chart](http://i.imgur.com/636cwsP.png)

+You'll note that brute force goes up in an exponentialish fashion, whereas backwards appears flat.
+It's actually linear, but the two diverged too quickly to make a graph that would show that.

+## Notes
+### Procedural Style
+This would have been way cleaner if I'd built it just a little more object oriented, (eg, had a board object with a few manipulation methods), but I wanted this to be as close to the problem statement (array of arrays) as possible.
+So, the functions all take in everything they need to do their job as parameters.

+### General Cleanliness
+This was an hour or so of work to prove a point, not a large scale web app, so it's a little messy.